Mechanism of action & application

 The same interaction of light and drug is now used in modern dermatology in the form of photodynamic therapy (PDT) to treat actinic keratosis, the most common type of precancerous skin condition.

 Actinic keratosis forms on areas of the body that are continuously exposed to light, such as the face, neck, chest or extremities.
 It is estimated that 50% of men and 30% of women in the age group over 45 are affected.
 Actinic keratosis, which is now recognised as an occupational illness, is particularly common in occupations that are performed outdoors, such as roofing or bricklaying.

-Photodynamic therapy requires a light-sensitising drug called a photosensitizer.
-This is applied in the form of a cream to the affected areas and releases an initially non-phototoxic substance to the skin.
-During a short incubation period, the photosensitising protoporphyrin IX accumulates almost exclusively in the diseased tumour cells.
-This selective effect underlies the much more metabolically active tumour cells.
+Photodynamic therapy requires a light-sensitising drug.
+This is applied in the form of a cream (e.g. methylaminolevulinic acid, MAL) to the affected areas.
+Aminolevulinic acid is physiologically present in most body cells and is required for heme synthesis.
+Through the externum, MAL selectively accumulates in tumor cells due to increased metabolism.
+In the mitochondria of the skin cells, the actual photosensitizer protoporphyrin IX (PPIX) is then formed from MAL.
 Activation with light of a suitable wavelength results in the formation of a reactive oxygen species that destroys the diseased tissue.